longmover/Pi_Pico_Relay_B_to_MQTT/README.md

-# Pi_Pico_Relay_B_to_MQTT
+# Pi Pico Relay B to MQTT/HA
-Integrate a Rapberry Pi Pico W controlled Waveshare Pico-Relay-B into Home Assistant
+Integrate a Raspberry Pi Pico W controlled Waveshare Pico-Relay-B into Home Assistant

 You will need the folder umqtt and its contents from here: https://github.com/micropython/micropython-lib/tree/master/micropython/umqtt.simple